-Child tax credit (CTC) is paid by HMRC to support families with children.
-It is paid independently of child benefit and you can get it whether you are working or not.
+Child tax credit is paid by HM Revenue and Customs (HMRC) to support families with children.
+It is paid independently of child benefit and is payable whether you are working or not.

-- be ‘in the UK’ – this means you have to be present, ordinarily resident and for CTC only have a right to reside in the UK.
+- be ‘in the UK’ – this means you must be present, ordinarily resident and, for child tax credit, have a right to reside in the UK.
 You normally cannot claim if you are subject to immigration control but there are some exceptions to this.

-- responsible for a child or qualifying young person (see below).
+- be responsible for a child or qualifying young person (see below).

 You will not be responsible for a child or young person who is: